 The auditors, Bishop Fleming LLP, are willing to continue in office and a resolution to appoint them will be proposed at the annual general meeting.

-Trustees' report, incorporating a strategic report, approved by order of the Board of Trustees, as company directors, on 14 December 2017 and signed on the board's behalf by: Marchall
+Trustees' report, incorporating a strategic report, was approved by order of the Board of Trustees, as company directors, on 1.2.1.1.2. and signed on the board's behalf by: Roh 10 Chlh